celopacob/gutendex-review-api/README.md

 # Gutendex Based Api

-## - To run it locally:
+## - To run it locally (Based on MacOS and Linux machines):

-    1 - Install Java 17, Maven 3 and docker in your machine;
+    1 - Install Java 17, Maven 3 and docker (with compose) in your machine;

     2 - Clone this repo;